Parrot023/Secondary_MACRO_keyboard/README.md

-# Secondary MACRO keyboard for windows
+# Secondary MACRO keyboard for Windows
-This project is about making a fully functional secondary macro keyboard for Windows This have been done before but i did it in a slightly different way as 95% of all coding will be done in Auto hotkey.
+This project is about making a fully functional secondary macro keyboard for Windows.
+This have been done before but i did it in a slightly different way as 95% of all coding will be done in Auto hotkey.
 This is because i found that finding help for LuaMacros can be quiet hard.
 Autohotkeys scripting language isnt as good as lua.
-But finding help for Auto Hotkey is easier than finding help for LuaMacros
+But finding help for Auto Hotkey is easier than finding help for LuaMacros.
-Once you have 2nd_keyboard.lua set up you almost never have to touch it again Therfore most problems you will run in to will be about Auto Hotkey
+Once you have 2nd_keyboard.lua set up you almost never have to touch it again.
+Therefore most problems you will run into will be about Auto Hotkey

 ### Credit